fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 To answer this, let's look at the previous build system that was used for Android before Android Studio and Gradle arrival - Ant.

 Ant was one of the first build systems for Java language, and many open-source Java projects still use it.
-Ant uses XML config files where you can specify steps to build
+Ant uses XML config files where you can specify steps to build your project.